raza750/Log-Analysis/README.md

 2. Download the data from <a href="https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip">Here</a>
 3. You will need to unzip this file after downloading it.
 4. The file inside is called newsdata.sql.
 Put this file into the vagrant directory.
-5. Launch vagrant using command $vagrant up
+5. Launch vagrant using command $vagrant up. <a href="https://github.com/udacity/fullstack-nanodegree-vm/blob/master/vagrant/Vagrantfile">Vagrant File</a>
 6. Then log into it with $vagrant ssh.
 7. To build the reporting tool, you'll need to load the site's data into your local database.
 8. To load the data, cd into the vagrant directory and use the command psql -d news -f newsdata.sql.